neoking89/owlsight/README.md

 }'
 ```

-These options can be combined to create a fully customized voice control experience.
+These options can be combined to create a fully customized voice control experience, which you can also utilize outside of the application.

 ### Example Workflow

-You can combine Python variables with language models in Owlsight through special double curly-brackets syntax.
+You can combine Python variables defined in the Python Interpreter together with language models in Owlsight through special double curly-brackets syntax.
 For example:

 ```
 python > a = 42